Diablo2912/NYP-Y2-S1-System-Security-Project/README.md

 The objective of this project is for students to apply the knowledge and skills acquired to demonstrate insecure and secure web applications/APIs/Systems and develop secure web applications, including systems.

+#### Project Description
+Cropzy is an all in one platform which aims to equip farmers with the resources and tools to optimize productivity/crop yield while prioritizing sustainability.

+Features:
+- Sustainable Eco-Friendly Agricultural Products on sale
+- Tools such as Carbon Footprint Tracker, Crop Calendar, Seasonal Updates
+- Resources such as news articles, educational videos, related information like soil information, Chatbot

+#### Note

+Some features may not work as intended as sensitive values (API keys, secret keys, database credentials) have been removed for security reasons.

+To run the project locally, you will need to:

+- Set up your own `.env` file with the required environment variables (see `.env` for reference).
+- Provide your own API keys/secrets (e.g., Google, Twilio, Stripe, reCAPTCHA).

+## Python Version
+Python 3.11.0

 ## Install Required Dependencies

 ```bash